Rugby High School for Girls

 Rugby High School is a selective grammar school situated in the Bilton area of Rugby, Warwickshire, England.
 The school motto is “She Sets Heights In Her Heart”.
 It takes girls aged 11–18 and boys 16–18.
 To attend this school, all students must have scored highly in the Eleven plus exam.
 It is the only state school in Warwickshire to offer Latin as a subject.
-In January of 2023, it was rated "Good" by Ofsted.
+In January 2023, it was rated "Good" by Ofsted.

 Admissions

 To be accepted into the school, pupils must currently take the Eleven plus exam.
 Candidates who live in Rugby must come in the top 120 girls and candidates who live in the wider catchment area (10 miles from the rugby water tower) must come within the top 60.

 It caters purely for female students from Year 7 – 13 and as of the start of the 2018 Academic Year takes boys Year 12 – 13.
 This was in response to competing school Lawrence Sheriff accepting both male and female students into their sixth form.

 In the 11–16 age range, the school has a four-form intake.
 Each year group numbers roughly 120 girls.
 At post 16, pupils from many other schools join the current pupils at Rugby High School to create a year group that is around double the size of 11–16 year groups.